West Orange, New Jersey: Local government

 West Orange is governed by Plan B of the Mayor-Council system of municipal government pursuant to the Faulkner Act, as implemented on July 1, 1962, by direct petition.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a mayor and a five-member township council.
 The mayor is directly elected to a four-year term.
-Each member of the council is elected to a four-year term of on a staggered basis, with either three council seats or two seats and the mayoral seat up for election every even-numbered year.
+Each member of the council is elected to a four-year term of on a staggered basis, with either three council seats or two seats and the mayoral seat up for election in even-numbered years.
 Township elections are nonpartisan, with all seats chosen on an at-large basis.
 In December 2013, the Township Council approved an ordinance that shifted municipal elections from May to the November general election, citing savings from the combined elections estimated as much as $100,000 per cycle.

 As of 2025, the Mayor of West Orange is Susan McCartney, whose term of office ends December 31, 2026.
-Members of the Township Council are Michelle Casalino (2024), Tammy Williams (2024), Bill Rutherford (2024), Asmeret Ghebremicael (2026), and Susan Scarpa (2026).
+Members of the Township Council are Michelle Casalino (2028), Asmeret Ghebremicael (2026), Joe Krakoviak (2028), Joyce L. Rudin (2028) and Susan Scarpa (2026).

 In September 2015, the Township Council selected Michelle Casalino to fill the seat expiring in December 2016 that had been held by Patty Spango until her resignation from office.
 On November 8, 2016, Councilwoman Casalino was elected to a four-year term.

 Municipal court

-Officers of the municipal court are:
+Officers of the municipal court as of 2014 were: